wpilibsuite/.github/profile/README.md

 There are three versions of WPILib, one for each of the three officially-supported text-based languages: WPILibJ for Java, and WPILibC for C++, and RobotPy for Python.
 A considerable effort is made to maintain feature-parity between these languages - library features are not added unless they can be reasonably supported for both Java and C++ (with the C++ able to be wrapped by pybind for Python), and when possible the class and method names are kept identical or highly-similar.
 Java, C++, and Python were chosen for the officially-supported languages due to their appropriate level-of-abstraction and ubiquity in both industry and high-school computer science classes.

 In general, C++ offers better high-end performance, at the cost of increased user effort (memory must be handled manually, and the C++ compiler does not do much to ensure user code will not crash at runtime).
-Java and Python offers lesser performance, but much greater convenience.
+Java and Python offer lesser performance, but much greater convenience.
 Python users should take care to test their program to ensure that typos and other issues don't cause robot crashes, as Python is interpreted.
 New/inexperienced users are encouraged to use Java.

 ## Source code and documentation